 Hippocampus Media Ltd has several lawful reasons for processing your personal information, including legitimate interest.
 Legitimate interest enables us to process your information so long as we have a genuine and legitimate reason to believe that you may be interested in and benefit from hearing about our industry events, products, insights and services, and we do not harm your rights and interests in doing so.

 Legitimate interest may apply to our direct marketing activities; distribution of our own or partners’ insights and reports; access to event content such as presentations; tools such as our networking app; location-based data, invitations to events and private functions; improving the relevancy and experience of our events; letting you know about speaking, sponsorship and exhibition opportunities.

-Our function is to provide a space where the world’s top marketers, advertising agencies, publishers and tech firms can come together to learn, explore trends, discover innovations, build relationships, boost knowledge, enhance career prospects and do business.
+Our function is to provide events, content and digital experiences where the world’s top marketers, advertising agencies, publishers and tech firms can come together to learn, explore trends, discover innovations, build relationships, boost knowledge, enhance career prospects and do business.

 We can reasonably expect that practitioners in the marketing, advertising, media, technology and other related industries may have a genuine interest in the speakers, networking, workshops and business development opportunities we provide.
 We will process your information under legitimate interest to provide industry practitioners with the up-to-date event information, relevant opportunities, offers and reports.
 We consider this to be legitimate interest.
 You may opt out of our communications at any time and we will delete your data permanently if you do not wish to hear from us.
 You can do this by contacting firstname.lastname@example.org

 Below are some examples of why we would use legitimate interest to communicate with you: